Assumable Mortgages in Saratoga Springs Utah: Complete Buyer and Seller Guide 2026 | Kat Ashby

 How the Assumption Process Works

 The timeline: Lumin Lending's March 2026 analysis puts VA assumption timelines at 45 to 120 days, with FHA averaging 60 to 120 days.
-The median processing time has improved significantly — dropping from 4–6 months in early 2023 to 45–75 days following VA Circular 26-23-27 — but backlogs at specific servicers can still push past 90 days, as the NPR reporting confirmed firsthand.
+The median processing time has improved from 4–6 months in early 2023 to 45–75 days following VA Circular 26-23-27 — but backlogs at specific servicers can still push past 90 days.

 Build the right timeline into your contract.
 A 45-day close is not realistic for an assumption.
 Plan for 60–90 days minimum, more if the servicer has a history of delays.